Ireland: Food, Hunger and Inequality

 Students will live in a centrally located hotels and guesthouses.
 Breakfast daily, 2 lunches, and 2 dinners are included.

-This program will next run during Spring Break 2021.
-Please monitor this page for updates on official dates.
+This program is next scheduled to run Spring Break 2022.
+Please monitor this page for this updates.

 Satisfy your Junior Composition requirement in Ireland during Spring Break!

 Students will choose 1 or 2 of the following courses for a total of 4 credit hours:

 - SOC 3930 Readings in Sociology (1 credit)

 - SOC 3560J Writing in Sociology and Anthropology (3 credits)

 - SOC 2900 Special Topics in Sociology (4 credits)